Lee Moore (politician)

 Sir Lee Llewellyn Moore KCMG (15 February 1939 – 6 May 2000) served as Premier of Saint Kitts and Nevis from 20 May 1979 to 21 February 1980.
 He was a member of the Saint Kitts and Nevis Labour Party.
 He graduated with an LLB from King's College London, and later earned an LLM and a Diploma in Theology.

 Lee became an aide to Premier Robert Llewellyn Bradshaw in 1967, and was appointed attorney general in 1971.
 He became Deputy Premier in the cabinet of Paul Southwell.
 When Southwell died, Lee became Premier in 1979 but lost in the 1980 general election.
-He remained as leader of the opposition until 1989, when he resigned from Labour party leadership.
+He remained as leader of the opposition until 1984, when he lost his seat in the National Assembly.
+In 1989 he resigned from Labour party leadership.

+Moore was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2000 New Year Honours, for services to legal, social and economic development of The Federation and the region.

 The courthouse in St. Kitts was renamed in his honour.